 - Rhubarb BBQ Sauce– Water Bath Canning

 Home-canned sweet potatoes save a lot of time around the holidays, and they still bake up beautifully into sweet potato pie and casseroles.
 They also work well eaten right out of the jar with a fork!

 Sweet potatoes hold their shape and texture surprisingly well through the canning process and are still firm after months of storage.

 - How to Can Sweet Potatoes – Pressure Canning

 Another rare acidic vegetable, the natural pH of tomatillos is low enough to be safe for water bath canning.
-They can be put up whole in plain water without a pressure canner.
+(At least, according to some studies.)

 Be aware that if you want to make them into salsa with peppers and onions, you’ll need to add quite a bit of citrus juice or vinegar to bring the whole mix down into a safe pH range.

 While they may seem acidic, believe it or not, tomatoes are right on the line for safe water bath canning.
 There’s a lot of variation in tomato varieties, and many modern varieties are not acidic enough for canning.

 Beyond that, environmental conditions (sunlight, water, fertilizer, etc) can impact the acidity of tomatoes as well.